neovim/pynvim/README.md

 #### Autoconnect in Python/IPython REPL

-You can explore and use pynvim through IPython.
+You can explore and use pynvim through Python/IPython REPL.
 For easy connection use the startup script in scripts/nvim_startup.py like so:
 ```bash
 $ ipython -i scripts/nvim_startup.py